Inpatient visiting policy

-If you have tested positive for COVID-19, are showing symptoms of COVID-19, or feel unwell, please do not visit (even if you have tested negative on a lateral flow test).
+If you have tested positive for COVID-19, are showing symptoms of COVID-19 or other flu-like symptoms, or have had a case of diarrhoea or vomiting in the past 48 hours, please do not visit our hospital.
 This is essential for infection prevention and control, to protect our vulnerable patients and keep our staff safe.

-If you are unable to attend in person, please let our team know and we can help to support a virtual visit.
+If you are unable to attend in person due to the above factors or any other reasons, please let our team know and we will help support you with a virtual visit.

 - Do not visit a patient if you have COVID-19.